confluentinc/countrycode/README.md

-# CountryCode
+# Country Code

-Two-letter country codes for reference.
+This is the two-letter country code reference for signup commands.